Unsupervised

 Plot Cluster Cardinality

-We’ll create a simple K-Means algorithm with k=8 and plot how many point goes to each cluster:
+In the following example, we’ll use the iris dataset from scikit-learn and create a simple K-Means algorithm with k=8 to plot how many points go to each cluster:

 from matplotlib import pyplot as plt